The CBA Legislative Committee is charged with structuring and overseeing

 Ltd. Maintains offices in both Chicago and Springfield.

-As Director, Loretta is responsible for the planning and implementation
+As Government Affairs Liaison at The Chicago Bar Association, Juli is responsible for the planning and implementation

 of all legislative activity in conjunction with the Association's